One Spirit Ministers offer a clear and simple funeral service for today.

 Because a funeral today often includes people attending from different faiths or none.
 Our Ministers are mature men and women who have followed a two-year training programme with the Interfaith Seminary, where the inner spiritual truths of the individual and at the heart of the world’s great faith traditions ar recognised.
 There are countless paths leading to the One God / Truth / Great Spirit / Source-of-All.

-The following article was written by Rev Angie Alexandra, and an edited version was published in the Funeral Service Times in 2007:
+The following article is adapted from a piece written by Rev Angie Alexandra that was published in the Funeral Service Times:

 Funerals for ‘non-religious’ believers . . .